 Ability to evolve: An OS should be constructed in such a way as to permit the effective development, testing, and introduction of new system functions without interfering with service.
-Functions of OS:

 Functions of OS:

 Program development:

 The OS provides a variety of facilities and services, such as editors and debuggers, to assist the programmer in creating programs.